condense9/hark-lang/guide/src/why.md

 # Why Teal?

-Building serverless applications is hard, and it doesn't need to be.
+Teal is not a replacement for your favourite mainstream language.
+It does something nothing else can: eliminates the *need* to write infrastructure.

 Serverless applications are inherently distributed, and building distributed systems by hand is hard.
 It's much easier to think about them as monolithic applications which are then *compiled into* distributed applications.

 Teal lets you do that.

-The benefits are several:
+Some benefits:

-- Full local testing of the application *logic* (you still have to mock out third party services**
+- **Local testing**.
+Full local testing of the application *logic* (you still have to mock out third party services.

-- Automatic log aggregation, making for much easier debugging
+- **Advanced metrics**.
+Automatic log aggregation (like structured logging), making for much easier contextual debugging.
+Deep insight into application performance and cost (way better than the context-free AWS reporting).

-- Trivial deployment or rollback of entire applications, not just single functions.
+- **Deployment**.
+Trivial deployment or rollback of entire applications, not just single functions.

-Also, Teal is naturally cloud-agnostic.
+- **Portability**.
+Teal is naturally cloud-agnostic.
 Only the AWS runtime has been implemented so far, but in principle, Teal programs are fully portable across execution environments.

 ## Soft infrastructure